 Bath is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of North Carolina.
 With a population of 242 people and just one neighborhood, Bath is the 546th largest community in North Carolina.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bath is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Bath isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bath are a mix of both white- and blue-collar jobs.
 Overall, Bath is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Bath who work in healthcare (20.78%), teaching (12.99%), and business and financial occupations (10.39%).

 A relatively large number of people in Bath telecommute to their jobs.
 Overall, about 14.29% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Bath is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Bath is a great place for families with children to consider.
+First of all, many other families with children live here, making Bath a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Bath has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Bath’s overall crime rate is lower than average for the country.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Bath has relatively fewer families with younger children, and/or college students.
 Combined, this makes Bath a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The population of Bath is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.90% of adults in Bath have a bachelor's degree or even advanced degree.
+The education level of Bath citizens is very high relative to the national average among all cities (21.84%): 39.90% of adults in Bath have a bachelor's degree or even advanced degree.

 The per capita income in Bath in 2022 was $54,662, which is wealthy relative to North Carolina and the nation.
 This equates to an annual income of $218,648 for a family of four.
 However, Bath contains both very wealthy and poor people as well.